 After your moka pot cools down, dump the grounds from the basket.
 Get rid of as many as possible.
 Separate all the pieces.
 Then, rinse off any leftover grounds using warm water.
 Use your fingers if necessary to get rid of remaining grounds.
 Once everything is thoroughly rinsed, take your dry washcloth and dry each piece of your moka pot.
 You can also air dry it.

 Once it’s dry, you can either reuse it or put it away.
 Be sure it’s fully dry before reassembling.
 Water droplets leave mineral deposits that can eventually cause erosion of the metal.

-An earlier version of this post contained certain advice that has become gospel in coffee circles, but a Bean Poet reader with some credibility changed my mind about certain things.
+An earlier version of this post contained certain advice about preheating water for your moka pot that has become gospel in coffee circles, but a Bean Poet reader with some credibility changed my mind about certain things.